The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: RESULTS

 Similar trends in $M^*$ and $\alpha$ are observed for the two cluster mass subsets.
-For the low- and high-cluster-mass sample, we do not observe a considerable evolution ($\lesssim 1\sigma$ difference) of $M^*$ and $\alpha$ from $z = 0.8$ to $z = 0.2$.
-However, as observed for the total cluster sample, both subsets exhibit a more notable evolution of $M^*$ and $\alpha$ from $z = 0.55$ to $z = 0.2$, although the difference in values is not consequential ($<3 \sigma$).
-In comparison with the total cluster SMF per redshift bin, the values of $M^*$ and $\alpha$ for both cluster mass subsets differ by less than $\approx 2 \sigma$, which is statistically insignificant.
+For each mass subset, we do not observe a considerable evolution ($\lesssim 1\sigma$ difference) of $M^*$ and $\alpha$ from $z = 0.8$ to $z = 0.2$.
+However, as observed for the total cluster sample, both subsets exhibit a more notable evolution of $M^*$ and $\alpha$ from $z = 0.55$ to $z = 0.2$ (see Table \ref{tab:smf_table}), although the difference in parameter values for both subsets is not significant ($<3 \sigma$).
+In comparison with the total cluster SMF per redshift bin, the value of $M^*$ differs by less than $\approx 1 \sigma$ for the low-cluster-mass subset and less than $\approx 2 \sigma$ for the high-cluster-mass subset.
+For values of $\alpha$, we find a difference of $\lesssim 1 \sigma$ for the low-cluster-mass subset and $\lesssim 1.5 \sigma$ for the high-cluster-mass subset.
+In fact, the largest differences between the mass subset SMFs and the total SMF occur in the first two redshift bins.

-A brief inspection of $M^*$ and $\alpha$ values as a function of redshift (shown in Fig. \ref{fig:M,alphavsz}) reveals a probable degeneracy between both parameters. $M^*$ appears to show a weak decreasing trend with redshift, while $\alpha$ becomes less negative as redshift increases.
+A brief inspection of $M^*$ and $\alpha$ values as a function of redshift (shown in Fig. \ref{fig:MstarvsAlpha}) reveals a degeneracy between both parameters.
+At low-$z$ ($z < 0.45$), the higher $M^*$ values correspond to a steeper $\alpha$, while the opposite is true at higher redshifts ($z > 0.45$).

-In previous studies of local SMFs, the low-mass slope is commonly observed to become steeper towards low-$z$ as a result of an excess of low-mass galaxies above a single Schechter fit, which is referred to as an ``upturn" (e.g., \citealp{Tomczak_2014}; \citealp{Adams2021}).
-Although we do observe $\alpha$ become steeper at low-$z$ ($z < 0.55$), there is no evidence for a low-mass end upturn.
-Furthermore, as confirmed by $\chi^2_{\nu}$ values (see Table \ref{tab:smf_table}), the single Schechter model does a good job at describing the low-mass end.